 And the occasional white poppy

-A single pine tree surrounded by a sea of heather creates a strong contrast.
-It’s a great sight, even in spring, when heather fields are not in their prime.
+A single pine tree in a sea of heather creates a strong contrast.
+It’s a great sight, even in spring, when the shrubs are not in their prime.

 Heather fields, little lakes, forest, and blue skies: great ingredients for a hike around the Renderklippen, a nature reserve in the Netherlands.